 '''

 @Name("loginAction")

+'''

+'''

 @Stateless

 public class LoginAction implements Login {

 ...

 }

 '''

 This name is the seam component name and is not related to any other name defined by the EJB specification.
 However, seam component names work just like JSF managed bean names and you can think of the two concepts as identical.

-Just like in JSF, a seam component instance is usually bound to a context variable with the same name as the example, component name.
-So. for we would access the LoginAction using Contexts.getStatelessContext().get("loginAction").
+Just like in JSF, a seam component instance is usually bound to a context variable with the same name as the would name.
+So, for example, we access the LoginAction texts.getStatelessContext().get("loginAction").
 In particular, whenever Seam itself instantiates a component, it binds the new instance to a variable with the component name.
 However, again like JSF, it is possible for the application to bind a component to some other context variable by programmatic API call.
 This is only useful if a particular component serves more than one role in the system.
-For example, the currently logged in User might be bound to the currentUser session context variable, while a User that is the subject of some administration functionality might be bound to the user conversation context variable.
+For example, the currently logged in User might be bound to the current user session context variable, while a user that is the subject of some administration functionality might be bound to the user conversation context variable.